 - Completeness and Accuracy: To arrive at allowable cost pools for each service category, the cost reports submitted by the target providers are first reviewed for completeness and accuracy.
 Cost reports determined to be incomplete or inaccurate are returned to the target provider for correction.
 Cost reports that are determined complete and accurate are analyzed to ensure that non-allowable expenses, as listed in 7 AAC 145.533, are appropriately listed in the non-covered section of the cost report. - Geographic Adjustment: Since target providers operate in different regions of the state, reported costs must be adjusted to a neutral base so that costs from different providers can be combined into allowable cost pools.
 Target providers with Medicaid reimbursement rates that receive a single geographic factor will have reported costs adjusted back by that factor.
-Target provides with Medicaid reimbursement rates that receive multiple geographic factors will have reported costs adjusted back by a weighted average of those geographic factors. - Allocation of General Service Costs: These costs are allocated to each cost center based on a percentage that is determined by the following formula: [cost center's costs building & maintenance costs] / [total costs building & maintenance costs].
+Target provides with Medicaid reimbursement rates that receive a single geographic factor will have reported costs adjusted back by that factors will have reported costs adjusted back by that factors will have reported costs adjusted back by a weighted average of those geographic factors. - Allocation of General Service Costs: These costs are allocated to each cost center based on a percentage that is determined by the following formula: [cost center's costs building & maintenance costs] / [total costs building & maintenance costs].
 Note, this formula uses costs that have been geographically neutralized (see above).
 General Service costs are allocated to all cost centers including Waiver direct-care cost centers, non-covered costs centers, and non-waiver cost centers.